 Make the best slow cooker Bolognese sauce ever!
-This rich and deep flavoured sauce is delicious with pasta or use it to make lasagna.
+This rich and deep flavored sauce is delicious with pasta or use it to make lasagna.

-- It is a low-fat recipe because, it uses lean beef mince and is cooked with very little oil.
+- This slow cooker bolognese sauce is a low-fat recipe because, it uses lean beef mince and is cooked with very little oil.

 - This is a big batch recipe making ideal for large families or feeding a small crowd.

 - This sauce freezes and reheats very well, making it great for fast and easy weeknight meals.

 - This is not a dump and go slow cooker recipe, some pre-cooking is required.
 However, the pre-cooking can be done the night before, cooled and stored in the fridge overnight.
 The next morning, dump everything into the slow cooker before you leave for the day.